SLongshaw/ParaSiF/README.md

 It is recommended to build  FEniCS with Petse.
 To install PETCS and petsc4py, follow the instructions in https://www.mcs.anl.gov/petsc/petsc4py-current/docs/usrman/install.html

-It is important to add the following line to .bashrc and source it.
+It is important to add the following lines to .bashrc and source it.
 ```bash
 export LD_LIBRARY_PATH=$LD_LIBRARY_PATH:/path/to/petsc/installation/directory/petsc/lib
 export PETSC_DIR=/path/to/petsc/installation/directory/petsc